Find Trade Colleges

 The states with the most job growth for Food Preparation Worker are Arizona, Utah, and Texas.
 Watch out if you plan on working in Maine, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.

-Food Preparation Worker Salary
+How Much Does a Food Preparation Worker Make?

 The salary for Food Preparation Workers ranges between about $18,040 and $33,670 a year.